 I am not the type of mama that is always at the hospital or doctors office for every single snot rocket, complaint, bent finger or toe…or even blood gushing.
 I just do not subscribe to that in my life.
 If mama is calm… the kid is calm….then things can get done and assessed.
 I told these people that.
 I apologized for even taking their time because I was *sure* that everyone was going to agree.

 They didn’t agree.

 Not even in the slightest.

-There was another doctor…she is a pediatrician and was the hospitalist for the week.
+There was another doctor, she is a pediatrician and was the hospitalist for the week.
 She slammed me between the eyes.
-She said that he would not get better.
-She was guessing it was an autoimmune disease that they could not pin down, but that the fact that every single day, for that first chunk of time, he was getting worse and much weaker, that I needed to see the gravity of the situation.
+This doctor said that he would not get better.
+Her guess was that it was an autoimmune disease.
+They could not pin it down, but the fact that every single day, he was getting worse and much weaker.
+She said that I needed to see the gravity of the situation.
 I need to make adjustments, at home.
 I needed to set up therapy.
 They really wanted him in Frazier Rehab for an indefinite amount of time.
 I was going to be the one who had to feed him, we had to get him fitted for a wheelchair.
-This was our life and I needed to prepare myself for that.
+This was our life, and I needed to prepare myself.

 I believe after that conversation was the first time I truly had a meltdown.
 Amazingly enough, I did not do so in front of all the doctors.
 I waited till they left.
 Before my moment, I got my son watching a movie.
 Then, I stepped into the bathroom and called my sister, Hunter’s grandma.
 That is when I lost my composure.
 I could hear Hunter in the other room sweetly saying “mama don’t cry.
 Come out of the bathroom and don’t cry.”
 I came out….washed my face….and we watched Cars for the thousandth time.